sassoftware/viya4-monitoring-kubernetes/logging/README.md

 affect the Fluent Bit configuration files are ignored.
 However, edits affecting other aspects of the Fluent Bit Helm chart execution are processed.

-When you edit the `user-values-opensearch.yaml` file, ensure that the parent item of any item that you uncomment is also uncommented.
-For example, if you uncommented the `storageClass` item for the OpenSearch master nodes, you must also uncomment the `persistence` item, the `master` item and the `elasticsearch` item, as shown below:
+When you edit any of the `user-values-*.yaml` files, ensure that the parent item of any item that you uncomment is also uncommented.
+For example, in the `user-values-opensearch.yaml` file, if you uncommented the `storageClass` item for the OpenSearch master nodes, you must also uncomment the `persistence` item, as shown below:

 ```yaml
 # Sample user-values-opensearch.yaml